 Saltwater Marsh Plants

 Saltwater marshes serve as barriers between inland waterways and an ocean.
-The coastline of South Carolina has more saltwater marshland than any other state on the Atlantic Coast.
+The coastline of South Carolina has more saltwater marshland than any other state on the Atlantic Coast, including wetland grasses.
 Smooth cordgrass, or Spartina alterniflora, is the dominant plant in South Carolina salt marshes.
 It grows in dense bunches and has tall, smooth yet rigid blades that secrete salt.
 During spring and summer, the cordgrass blades are green with a flowering stalk.
 During the fall and winter, the plants turn brown.

 Otters, muskrats and minks are among some of the most common marsh animals.
 However, many animals suffer because of human development and pollution and are declining in population.
 Unlike the endangered minks, muskrats are thriving marsh animals.
 The semi-aquatic brownish rodent has webbed feet, a scaly tail, stiff short hairs and a white patch on its chin.
 Muskrats congregate around cattails and construct dome-shaped houses with marsh vegetation.
 While their main source of food is cattails, they also eat rush plants.
 They are an important part of the marsh food chain and serve as food for hawks, water snakes, owls and large turtles.